Heritage Property Tax Rebate

 (Fees may be subject to change.)

-In order to qualify for a heritage property tax rebate, your property needs to be:
+In order to qualify for a heritage property tax rebate, you must meet the following requirements:

-- Designated under Part IV of the Ontario Heritage Act
+• the property must be designated under Part IV of the Ontario Heritage Act,

-- Designated under Part V of the Ontario Heritage Act as part of the Brooklin Heritage Conservation District and classified as: Good (G), Very Good (VG) or Excellent (E) as stated in the Brooklin Heritage Conservation Study
+• the property must be designated under Part V of the Ontario Heritage Act as part of the Brooklin Heritage Conservation District and classified as: Good (G), Very Good (VG) or Excellent (E) as stated in the Brooklin Heritage Conservation Study,

 Please view our webpage for more information regarding Heritage Conservation Districts in Whitby.